rookiepeng/rookiepeng/README.md

 ### 🔭 What I am currently working on

-- Next generation forward looking radar @ Aptiv
+- Next generation imaging radar @ Aptiv
 - [RadarSimPy](https://zpeng.me/index.php/2019/04/07/radarsimpy/) - A radar simulator built with Python and C++
 - [Edenbridge](https://github.com/rookiepeng/edenbridge) - A DIY smart camera based on Raspberry Pi, Telegram bot and Google Drive
 - A new book